samoina/results-summary-component-reactjs/README.md

 Even after i did build the production bundle, I still could not get the Netlify link to work and I am wondering what step I am missing.

+UPDATE: so I figured out why it wasn't working. the 'data.json' file that I had included the link in my component, was not in the public folder, and was therefore not included during npm run build.
+So i moved it to the public folder, re-did npm run build once more and re-deployed and got it to work (2 hours later, whew)

 ## Author

 - Website - [Samoina Lives](https://samoinalives.wordpress.com/)